browserengineering/book/book/accessibility.md

 ```

 With these methods, we can also avoid a bit of dulicated code in `click`, which
-of course also handles the activation concept (but via the mouse):
+of course already handled the activation concept (but via the mouse):

 ``` {.python}
 class Tab: